 Airdrops: Surprise Token Drops

-After the season ended, BitDegree converted collected Bits into each user’s stake to determine payouts, and participants received their crypto accordingly.
+After the season ended, the program converted collected Bits into each participant’s stake for payout calculation, and rewards were then distributed accordingly.

 Microtasks

-Microtasks are another easy route to small payouts.
-They’re similar in spirit to learn‑to‑earn but focus on completing bite-sized jobs for platforms.
+Microtasks are another way to earn small rewards by completing short activities.
+They’re similar in spirit to learn-and-earn, but the emphasis is typically on quick jobs for platforms rather than deeper study.

-Activities include short surveys, watching ads, testing apps, clicking through offers, or checking data entries—no specialized skills required.
+Examples include short surveys, watching ads, testing apps, clicking through offers, or checking simple data entries.
+These tasks generally don’t require specialized technical skills, but they still depend on the platform’s eligibility and payout rules.

 Work-Based Rewards